 One family’s dramatic makeover to a sustainable, more meaningful lifestyle in a beautiful part of the world.

 In four short years I’ve had two babies, launched a business (and am about to launch a second), flipped a house, transitioned our family of four onto a completely plant-based, cruelty-free lifestyle, became an animal-rights activist and moved from Toronto, Ontario, to Maui, Hawaii.
-It’s an all-or-nothing mentality that I attribute to being raised to truly believe in dreams, ideas, possibilities and, above all else, myself.
+It’s an all-or-nothing mentality that I attribute to being raised to truly believe in dreams, ideas, possibilities, and, above all else, myself.

-My husband and I have been together almost half our lives; we’ll celebrate 14 years together this January and met when we were 14 and 16 years old.
+My husband and I have been together for almost half our lives; we’ll celebrate 14 years together this January and met when we were 14 and 16 years old.

 Having babies has made us hyper-aware of every choice we make having a direct impact on the future of our species and our world.
 In everything we do, bringing more peace into this world and relieving suffering should be at the center of it.
 This has become the philosophy and hope with which we are raising our boys.